TN 284 (08-26)

 4. Absent dependent's portion (prior to 11/17/94)

-Prior to November 17, 1994, if the VA did not deny an application for apportionment, an absent dependent's portion of an augmented VA benefit that the beneficiary received was VA income to the absent dependent.
+Prior to November 17, 1994, if the VA did not deny an application for apportionment, an absent dependent's portion of an augmented VA benefit that the veteran received was VA income to the absent dependent.

 EXAMPLE: Prior to 11/17/94 and apportionment denied

 SSI child recipient, Susan Baker, is an absent dependent.
-The VA denied her application for apportionment.
-Her father, Joseph Baker, is also an SSI recipient.
-He receives an augmented monthly VA pension of $450 on the first of each month.
-He has no other dependents.
-During 1993, Mr. Baker sends Susan $25 per month.
+The VA denied Susan's application for apportionment.
+Susan's parent, Joseph Baker, is a veteran and also an SSI recipient.
+Joseph receives an augmented monthly VA pension of $450 on the first of each month.
+Joseph has no other dependents.
+During 1993, Joseph sends Susan $25 per month.
 The VA Regional Office (VARO) verified that Susan's portion of the VA benefit is $50.
-The claims representative (CR) inputs $25 as a child support payment (type “N” income) for Susan and $425 as VA pension based on need (type “E” income) for Mr. Baker for payments received prior to November 17, 1994.
+The claims specialist (CS) inputs $25 as a child support payment (type N income) for Susan and $425 as VA pension based on need (type E income) for Joseph for payments received prior to November 17, 1994.

 5. Absent dependent's portion (effective 11/17/94)